-Extent to which the audit was considered capable of detecting irregularities, including fraud

-Irregularities, including fraud, are instances of noncompliance with laws and regulations.
+Extent to which the audit was considered capable of detecting irregularities, including fraud Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below.

 We considered the nature of the Scheme's industry and its control environment, and reviewed the Scheme's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of the Trustee and Coal Pension Trustees Services Ltd about their own identification and assessment of the risks of irregularities.
+We also enquired of the Trustee and Coal Pension Trustees Services Ltd about their own identification and assessment of the risks of irregularities including those that are specific to the Scheme's business sector.